plandex-ai/plandex/guides/HOSTING.md

 # Plandex self-hosting 🏠

-## Get started
+## Requirements

-The Plandex server requires a PostgreSQL database (ideally v14), a persistent file system, git, and these environment variables:
+The Plandex server requires a PostgreSQL database (ideally v14), a persistent file system, git, and these environment variables (if using the docker build command below):

 ```bash
 export DATABASE_URL=postgres://user:password@host:5432/plandex # replace with your own database URL